divergentti/palindrome_game/README.md

 ## Future Improvements

+- **Integrate LLM such as LM Studio, Mistra.ai etc. via API**: have suggestions for words fitting into palindrome.
 - **Advanced ML Model**: Explore reinforcement learning (e.g., reward for symmetry) or transformer-based models to improve palindrome generation.
 - **Enhanced Sense Scoring**: Integrate a more sophisticated semantic analysis (e.g., using NLP models like BERT) to evaluate the "sense" of palindromes.
 - **Cross-Platform Builds**: Improve packaging with PyInstaller or cx_Freeze for Windows and Linux distributions, addressing issues with data folder inclusion.